-Whether you’re after a physical challenge, breath-taking natural beauty, fascinating history or to experience a new culture, hiking in Europe can be incredibly rewarding.
-While most people will think of the Alps when they search for a hiking adventure in Europe, there is so much many more hiking trails across Europe to explore and enjoy.
+Whether you’re after a physical challenge, breath-taking natural beauty, fascinating history or experiencing a new culture, hiking in Europe can be incredibly rewarding.
+While most people will think of the Alps when they search for a hiking adventure in Europe, there is so many more hiking trails across Europe to explore and enjoy.

 One of the best hiking trails in Europe

 Where is the best place to hike in Europe?
 As a moderate 7km hiking route, the Bray Head Loop offers truly stunning views of the coast of Kerry, the wild and, sometimes stormy, Atlantic Ocean and the beautiful Skellig Islands.
 You will find some of the best landscapes in Europe in this part of Ireland.

 The walk will take you along exposed cliffs to the summit of Bray Tower, a historical monument in the region.
 From here, you can see as far as Puffin Island, Portmagee and Skellig Coast.

 If you’re lucky, you may be able to spot some passing whales too, so don’t forget your binoculars.